 - (3) The Company granted options to purchase a total of 2,452,077 shares of Common Stock in fiscal 2000.
-The Company granted no SARs during fiscal 2000. - (4) All options were granted at the closing price, which approximates fair market value, on the date of grant. - (5) Potential Realizable Value is computed based on the value of stock price appreciation at assumed annual rates, reduced by the exercise price of the option, compounded annually over the actual option term (10 years).
+The Company granted no SARs during fiscal 2000. - (4) All options were granted at the closing price of the Common Stock, as reported by the Nasdaq Stock Market, on the date of grant. - (5) Potential Realizable Value is computed based on the value of stock price appreciation at assumed annual rates, reduced by the exercise price of the option, compounded annually over the actual option term (10 years).
 Actual gains, if any, on stock option exercises and Common Stock holdings are dependent on the future performance of the Common Stock and overall stock market conditions.
 There can be no assurance that the amounts reflected in this table will be achieved. - (6) These options were granted as non-qualified stock options. - (7) These options were granted as incentive stock options.